chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

   </div>
 </div>

 These units help us visualize the torsion.
 First, the screws for each vertex are pointing in the normal direction.
 Second, the angle of the hinge along an edge is exactly the torsion along that edge.
 Visually inspecting the device, you can see that the torsion angles are constant throughout the sheet.
+Moreover, you can tighten one of the screws to stop one edge from twisting.
+This propagates throughout the grid, locking the web into fixed curvature.
 It's nice to experimentally verify our math.

+<div id="dress"></div>

 ## Dressing a Pseudosphere
 Hopefully I've convinced you that this plastic monstrosity produces things with constant torsion.
 But what does that have to do with pseudospheres?
 Here's a picture of the normal vectors of a pseudosphere.
 Notice how they twist at a constant rate?
-It's a good sign
+This hints at a relationship...

 <div class="card my-4 shadow-sm" style="max-width: 600px; margin: auto;">
   <img src="/assets/ihp/normals/asymptotic.jpeg" alt="A close up shot of many red straws pointing out of a saddle like surface.
 We are looking down a tunnel, as the straws turn around us." class="card-img-top" >

   <div class="card-body text-center">
 	  <h5 class="card-title">Normals to a pseudosphere</h5>
     <p class="card-text">  The normals twist as we move along the surface.
-I also made this device during the trimester, see my page on [normals](/ihp/normals)
+I also made this device during the trimester, see my page on <a href="/ihp/normal">normals</a>
     </p>
   </div>
 </div>

 Our approach will be to "dress" a pseudosphere, by finding a grid lying on it which satisfies Wunderlich's condition.
 Indeed, this corner of differential geometry originated from dressmaking.
-In the late 1800s, Chebyshev needed cash, so he did a lot of consultancy work.
-While obsessing over these non-mathematical problems, Chebyshev discovered several deep mathematical results.
-For example, Chebyshev polynomials were born from his work on linkage design, which were used in steam engines.
+Chebyshev often came to deep mathematical results from problems arising in application math.
+For example, Chebyshev polynomials were born from his desire to make a straight line linkage, for potential application in steam engines.

-Our story starts when a dressmaking company hires Chebyshev.
-They wanted him to optimize their clothing patterns to use less cloth.
-Chebyshev interpreted that to mean, "how does cloth drape over an arbitrary surface"?
+The [Apocryphal story](https://mathshistory.st-andrews.ac.uk/Extras/Chebyshev_nets/chebyshevnets.pdf) goes that a dressmaking company hires Chebyshev to optimize their cloth usage in garments.
+Chebyshev tackled this by asking, "how does cloth drape over an arbitrary surface"?
 Cloth is woven, so up close it looks like a tiny grid made of tiny squares.
 The angle between the two threads may change, but the spacing is constant.
 Chebyshev studied infinitesimal grids on surfaces with equal spacings, now called "Chebyshev nets".
-He got so excited by the differential geometry of cloth that he never finished his dressmaking.
+He got so excited by the differential geometry of cloth that he never finished his dressmaking job.

-Imagine that we didn't constrain each vertex to be planar, leaving us with a very floppy equilateral grid.
-We could drape a grid over any surface we'd like, positive or negative curvature.
-If we additionally impose that each vertex is planar, then it constrains the geometry of the chebyshev net.
-In particular, all adjacent vertices like in the tangent plane to that vertex.
+A Chebyshev net is flexible.
+Imagine building a equilateral grid with no other constraints.
+This can drape over any surface we'd like, positive or negative curvature.
+Additionally imposing that each vertex is planar constrains the geometry of the Chebyshev net.

 Making our grid finer and finer, we can think of the edges as tangent vectors, living in the tangent plane of a vertex.
 The planarity condition implies that the edge vectors must live in the (tangent space of) the intersection of the surface and its tangent plane.
 Indeed, any other direction would cause the adjacent vertex to bend away from the tangent plane, violating planarity!
-The directions in the tangent space with this property are called the *asymptotic directions*, and a curve which is everywhere moving in an asymptotic direction is called an *asymptotic line*.
+The directions in the tangent space which lie along the surface like this are called the *asymptotic directions*.
+A curve which is everywhere tangent to an asymptotic direction is called an *asymptotic line*.
 <div class="card my-4 shadow-sm" style="max-width: 600px; margin: auto;">
   <img src="/assets/ihp/wunderlich/figures/asymptotic.jpeg" alt="A saddle shape cut with a tangent plane" class="card-img-top" >